Now that I have oo’mämē, what do I do with it?

 Are your products vegetarian?

 Yes, they are.
-In fact, they are vegan and keto friendly.
+In fact, oo’mämē chile crisps are vegan and keto friendly — Dr. Axe approved!
+They are also proudly gluten-free and low sodium.

 How long will oo’mämē last?

-oo’mämē is shelf-stable for up to 18 months unopened and will last in the refrigerator for up to 2 months, once opened.
+oo’mämē chile crisps are shelf-stable for up to 24 months unopened and will last in the refrigerator for up to 2 months, once opened.
 We bet you will run out long before that.

 Do your products contain nuts?

 Yes.
-Each flavor has some crunchy tidbits in it and although some flavors only have seeds, they are packed in a facility that also packs our Asian variety which has peanuts.
+Each flavor has some crunchy tidbits in it and although some flavors only have seeds, they are packed in a facility that also packs our Chinese and Indian varieties which have peanuts.

 I have a question about a recipe?